gawadx1/100-days-building-ai-products/README.md

 ### Day 51 — AutoGen: Microsoft Multi-Agent Framework

-جرّب AutoGen لبناء agents تتكلم مع بعض وتحل مشاكل معقدة.
+Try AutoGen to build agents that talk to each other and solve complex problems.

 **`AutoGen` · `Multi-Agent`**